TKleb/SA-Labs/README.md

 - All Markdown files (files ending in .md) are capitalized
 - Folders on the top level are capitalized
 - Everything else is not capitalized
-- Words in top level foldernames are separated by an underline "_"
-- Every other file is named in kebab-case (the-name)
+- Every multiword file is named in kebab-case (the-name)

 ## Folder Structures
 Each lab has to have a documentation folder.